• Skip to main content

 This will ensure you infuse flavor into the vegan mashed potatoes from the very beginning of the process.
 I add thyme or rosemary to the vegetable broth to give my potatoes a unique taste (i.e., an herbal note).
 When we want to add some mushrooms and infuse earthy flavors, we add a piece of porcini mushrooms.

-Don't forget about garlic either!
+Don't forget about garlic, either!
 Traditional mashed potatoes are usually made with milk and butter, which have a lot of flavors, so you should note the garlic's presence should make up for those missing ingredients.

-You can choose to either add it to the vegetable broth like we suggested before, or you can roast a head of garlic in the oven, cutting the upper part, brushing it with olive oil, and then baking it just as it is for 30 minutes at 400º F (200º C), or wrapping it in parchment paper and aluminum foil, making it faster (20-30 minutes).
+You can choose to either add it to the vegetable broth as we suggested before, or you can roast a head of garlic in the oven, cutting the upper part, brushing it with olive oil, and then baking it just as it is for 30 minutes at 400º F (200º C), or wrapping it in parchment paper and aluminum foil, making it faster (20-30 minutes).

 You can then mince the roasted garlic using the garlic crusher and add it to your vegan mashed potatoes for a more robust flavor, and it also adds some umami.
 Start with one or two minced garlic cloves and add more if you want the mashed potatoes to have a more robust flavor.

-Start the boiling process in a cold liquid
+5. Start the boiling process in a cold liquid

-Add salt twice
+6. Add salt twice

 The sixth tip is to add sea salt while cooking potatoes and when you finish.